garlic shelf life

 For long-term storage, it is best to keep the whole head of garlic intact.
 Do not separate the lobes unless you intend to use them.
 Such an intact head will be safe in good conditions for at least six months.
 Sometimes it can last up to a year and maintain its quality.

 Peeled garlic will quickly begin to decay.
 If you have peeled the cloves, you should keep them in the fridge, and that way, they will be fine for the next week, maybe two.
 If you have additionally chopped garlic, you need to consume it within one day.
-An excellent trick to extend for an extra day or two is to put sliced garlic in olive oil, which will preserve the quality.
+An excellent trick to extend chopped or minced garlic for an extra day or two is to put it in olive oil, which will preserve the quality.

 Can Garlic Go Bad?